‘He’s back’: Roquan Smith a big hit already

 “He’s back.”

-Indeed he is.
-Smith’s participation Tuesday was the first time he was in full training camp mode after doing mostly individual drills Saturday and Monday following his return from a 24-day holdout that cost him 15 practices and two preseason games.
+Indeed, he is.
+Smith’s participation was the first time he was in full training-camp mode after doing mostly individual drills Saturday and Monday following his return from a 24-day holdout that cost him 15 practices and two preseason games.
 And he quickly gave coach Matt Eberflus, defensive coordinator Alan Williams and several new teammates on a defense that really didn’t know what they were missing without him a sample of the kind of lift he can provide.

-From his smile to his style, Smith has an infectious impact on those around him — and a positive effect on the Bears’ defense that could increase exponentially now that he is the unquestioned leader of that unit, rather than a standout player surrounded by proven veterans such as Kahlil Mack, Akiem Hicks and Danny Trevathan.
+From his smile to his style, Smith has an infectious impact on those around him — and a positive effect on the Bears’ defense that could increase exponentially now that he is the unquestioned leader of the unit rather than a standout player surrounded by proven veterans such as Khalil Mack, Akiem Hicks and Danny Trevathan.

-“Everybody has a different sense of confidence when he’s out there,” cornerback Jaylon Johnson said.
-There’s some things that are kind of unspoken and we don’t always have to communicate certain things.
+“Everybody has a different sense of confidence when he’s out there,” cornerback Jaylon Johnson said. ‘’There are some things that are kind of unspoken, and we don’t always have to communicate certain things.
 We just kind of see things the same.
 We don’t have to say too many words.

 The big hit and the reaction it elicited perfectly illustrated the significance of Smith’s return — he’s not only back, he’s all-in.
-The Roquan Smith on the practice field Tuesday — the disgruntled player who lashed out at general manager Ryan Poles and is frustrated by the “distasteful” process of his failed contract negotiation —is the same Roquan Smith who has been a second-team All-Pro the past two seasons.
+The Roquan Smith on the practice field Tuesday —the disgruntled player who lashed out at general manager Ryan Poles and is frustrated by the “distasteful” process of his failed contract negotiations — is the same Roquan Smith who has been a second-team All-Pro the last two seasons.

 It’s a testament to the addiction of football and the teamwork it takes for even the best players to excel at it.
 Yeah, he’s out there because he’s under contract.
-Buthe’s going to bust his ass for the Bears again this season because his desire to be a good teammate trumps his anger at feeling disrespected by the Bears organization.
+But he’s going to bust his behind for the Bears again this season because his desire to be a good teammate trumps his anger at feeling disrespected by the Bears’ organization.
 That’s what makes football great and a living hell at the same time.

 “It’s about techniques and fundamentals,” linebackers coach Dave Borgonzi said.
 “You just keep working.
 Tackling.
 Block protection.
 There’s no perfect layer.
 So you just keep [working on] technique and fundamentals.”